-This example simulates the kinetics of precipitation of γ' phase from γ phase.
-The simulation results can be compared with experimental data collected from Sudbrack et al. [2008].
+This example simulates the kinetics of precipitation of gamma primate (γ) phase from gamma (γ) phase.
+The simulation results can be compared with experimental data collected from Sudbrack et al. [2008Sud].

 This example uses three Experimental File Reader activities with the Precipitation Calculator.
-It does an isothermal calculation to plot the volume fraction, mean radius and number density of the cementite phase.
+It does an isothermal calculation to plot the volume fraction, mean radius, and number density of the cementite phase.

 DIS_FCC_A1 needs to be selected on the System Definer.
-See "Selecting the Disordered Phase as a Matrix Phase " on page 13 for details.
+See "Selecting the Disordered Phase as a Matrix Phase" on page 26 for details.